Pixels or Positions? Benchmarking Modalities in Group Activity Recognition: Experiments

 \subsection{Ablation Studies}

 We evaluate design choices for both modalities.
-For tracking, we compare graph layer types, temporal aggregation strategies, and edge connectivity patterns.
-For video, we compare backbone architectures and training strategies (frozen vs finetuned).
-All experiments use identical training procedures within each modality.
+For tracking, we compare graph layer types, temporal aggregation strategies, and edge connectivity.
+For video, we compare different backbone architectures, frozen and finetuned.